MoralisWeb3/Moralis-JS-SDK/packages/parseServer/README.md

 # Done!

 After you have configured the plugin and created a stream you can see the data in the dashboard.
-Note that the tableName will be concatenated with `Txs` and `Logs` meaning if you have a tableName called "MyTable" you will have two collections in DB called "MyTableTxs" and "MyTableLogs", which will contain the transactions and logs respectively.
+Note that the stream tag will be concatenated with `Txs` and `Logs` meaning if you have a tag called "MyStream" you will have two collections in DB called "MyStreamTxs" and "MyStreamLogs", which will contain the transactions and logs respectively.

 Full example can be found [here](https://github.com/MoralisWeb3/Moralis-JS-SDK/tree/main/demos/parse-server-migration)